YOU ARE EXPLORING

 To facilitate mentoring and student-centered learning, students work individually with a community-based, clinical faculty volunteers from each of the third-year clerkship programs.
 Fourth-year students can select from a variety of electives in addition to the three required clerkships.

 Curriculum content, patient encounter requirements, final examinations and grade assignments are consistent with standardized statewide IU School Medicine clinical educational guidelines.
-For questions about West Lafayette campus electives, contact Donna Fulkerson, Medical Program Administrator at 765-496-7973 or firstname.lastname@example.org.
+For questions about West Lafayette campus electives, contact Donna Fulkerson, medical education program administrator, at 765-496-7973 or firstname.lastname@example.org.

 Third-Year clerkships are available in the following areas: